 8) Self-Control…the App: It's tough for teens to exercise self-control when it comes to multitasking behavior — so try using Self-Control, Freedom, Forest or other distraction blocking software or app to help stop yourself from being interrupted by your own multi-tasking behavior.

 9) ABC all tech!: Ask for it, Bring me along, Check first.
 Rather than learning about new apps after they have already been installed, set up restrictions (either verbally or within the settings of the device) to stop kids from downloading new apps (or creating accounts) before they Ask.
 This way they Bring you along so you can Check first, and decide if the app/account is right for your child.

 10) Go where they go!
 If your child is into gaming, you should be too.
 If they love to Instagram, Tweet, Blog, or Youtube, you should understand how it works so you can decide on appropriate guidelines.
 Spend a little time with them doing what they do.

 Lori Getz, M.A., is an educator, mother, and Internet safety expert.
 She has appeared on the “Dr. Phil Show,” “Today,” “HLN,” “Dr. Drew,” and several other local news and radio programs (including the Ryan Seacrest show on KIIS FM).
 She often lectures live, speaking to parents, teachers, and students across the country.
-Lori has been published in several areas, including as an online expert for momlogic.com and most recently was featured in Rachel Simmons new edition of “Odd Girl Out.”
+Lori is the author of The Tech Savvy User's Guide to the Digital World, a workbook for tweens and teens about their digital lives, and has been published in several areas, including as an online expert for Kidsinthehouse.com.
+Lori was also featured in Rachel Simmons new edition of “Odd Girl Out.”
 Her insight comes from both her professional and personal life working with children, tweens, and teens.